Loading...

 1910

-The screw-in lampholder is created by Isidor Leviton for the newly invented electric light bulb, later installed across Manhattan.
+The screw-in lampholder was created by Isidor Leviton for the newly invented electric light bulb, later installed across Manhattan.

 1920s